Xtrah/IT1901/logger/fxui/src/main/java/logger/fxui/README.md

 The user interface builds using JavaFX and FXML.

 The UI is simple and consists of two tabs.
 The register-tab is used to create and add a Visit to VisitLog.
-The Visit Log tab uses a table view to all Visits in a Visit Log.
+The Visit Log tab uses a table view to show all Visits in a Visit Log.
 It also gives the user the possibility to filter on various criteria and to delete a Visit.

 ## Utils